system76/docs/content/ending-frozen-applications.md

 ## End All Running Processes

 Users can bypass a frozen desktop environment by entering `TTY` mode.
 This method will use the `kill -9 -1` command, which kills all processes as allowed by the user account.
-Users can alternatively use `kill -15 -1` which sends a less destructive SIGTERM (end) request to running processes.
+Users can alternatively use `kill -15 -1` which sends a less destructive SIGTERM (terminate) request to running processes.

 1. Press <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>F5</kbd> to enter `TTY` mode.
 2. Enter the user name and password for the account.